yibenson/GigabyteClockIn/README.md

 ### Homepage
 If the user logs in correctly, they will see the Homepage.
 There are buttons on the top and bottom to clock in/out; if the user presses one of them, they are prompted with a confirm page and we will send the request to the server.
 There is also a button in the top right for managers to sign in with a secure pin; the reason the code looks kind of strange for this section is because I try to make the cursor bounce automatically to each square after you input 1 number of the pin.
 It will remain for a future coder on how to hide the numbers.

-Currently, all times are handled via Calendar objects and string parsing.
-Calendar is an old library though and is hard to use/hard to debug; I've been using LocalDateTime and LocalDate to handle punches for management and that's been much easier.
-You might want to transfer Calendar over to these two objects to make your life easier.
+A MASSIVE problem (probably the biggest problem remaining) is that if the user clocks-in then exits the app, there is no way of checking with the backend what the current clock-in status of the user is.
+For example, if user A clocks in and exits the app, upon relogging in/opening the homepage, the request to record/get_user_record does not return the status of the user, that they are currently clocked in.
+Therefore, the user cannot punch out successfully because the app thinks they are not currently punched in.
+This is top priority to be fixed.

 ## Users

 ### Punches
 The punch records page contains a list of the user records for the requested date range.
 Users can pull down to refresh the feed and also get the next set of records for the 30 days.
-There is a bug right now with records not showing up - I think it has something to do with the Calendar/LocalDateTime not being compatible, and will try to fix asap.
+There was a bug with records not showing up - I think it has something to do with the Calendar/LocalDateTime not being compatible, but is now resolved.

 Essentially, we maintain a list of punch records and everytime we refresh the layout, we add to the top of the list and push it into the screen.
 Pretty simple.